-The type of clothing I bring depends on the weather and how long I’m out for, but in general I consider the following items as must-haves in addition to regular three-season hiking clothing: long underwear, a puffy jacket that is compressible, two pairs of gloves (one warmer than the other), a toque, a buff or neck warmer, gaiters and warm socks.
+The type of clothing I bring depends on the weather and how long I’m out for, but in general I consider the following items as must-haves in addition to regular three-season hiking clothing: long underwear, a puffy jacket that is compressible, two pairs of gloves (one warmer than the other), a warm hat, a buff or neck warmer, gaiters and warm socks.

 When its cold out I find that I just don’t feel as thirsty and tend to drink less water.
 The downside of this is that I’m often horribly dehydrated after winter hikes.
-It’s important to keep drinking, but in temperatures below freezing, it can be hard.
+It’s important to keep drinking, but in temperatures below freezing, but it can be hard.

 As well not being thirsty, I’m usually not that hungry when it’s really cold and sometimes it’s not that pleasant to stop for long breaks.
-I like to bring along high calorie snacks like gummy candies, energy chews nuts, jerky and chocolate that I can keep in my jacket pocket and eat as I hike.
+I like to bring along high calorie snacks like gummy candies, energy chews, nuts, jerky and chocolate that I can keep in my jacket pocket and eat as I hike.
 Traditional hiking food like sandwiches tends to freeze into solid lumps in the winter – not appetizing!
-Another great option is a thermos full of warm soup.
-If you have the time and can find a good place to stop out of the wind, bring along a backpacking stove and an easy to prepare warm meal (think just add boiling water).
+(Pro tip: keep your food in your pockets to keep it from freezing.)

 Keep Your Electronics Warm